brucou/movie-search-app/article/article.md

 Writing state machines helps identify early design bugs, by explicitly identifying the control flow implied by the user interface behaviour.
 As we have seen, some modelization are better than others when it comes to convey the interface's behaviour.
-Writing easily understandable machines is a skill, which like any other, gets better with time.
+Writing easily understandable machines is a skill, which, like any other, gets better with time.
 What is interesting is that if we start directly with coding, we tend to reach implicit machines which are not very readable (the first case), while when we take the time to think about control flow and transitions in our interface, we tend to have a much clearer design which can guide technical choices and conversations with